 - 1-5 word subject lines have a 16% open rate, while 6-10 words have a 21% open rate, and 11-15 words have a 14% – according to invespcro.

-While the first stat might indicate that including your recipient’s name in the subject line is a good idea, the other proves that too short or too long subject lines won’t do the trick.
+While the first indicates that including your recipient’s name in the subject line is a good idea, the other proves that too short or too long subject lines won’t do the trick.
 So try to find the sweet spot of personalization and relevance while writing your subject line.

 Use attractive graphical visuals for newsletter content